City of Ryde residential suburbs of Greater Sydney in Australia - aerial view towards distant city CBD on horizon.

 • Kieran Davies, Chief Economist for NSW Markets, NAB.

-As anyone who lives and works in Greater Western Sydney is aware, the region is booming and only set to continue to grow.
+As anyone who lives and works in Greater Western Sydney is aware, the region is booming and only continuing to grow.
 Many of the state’s major infrastructure projects are underway to further improve the region’s appeal to businesses, residents and tourists.

 In Part 1 of this episode, the speakers explained what they view as the priorities for Greater Western Sydney, and how their business is involved in achieving these priorities.